 Besides the fine arts galleries in the South End, some events take place in non-conventional venues as well.

-Dilworth Artisan Station – 118 E. Kingston Ave.
+Dilworth Artisan Station

 Hodges Taylor Art Consultancy – 118 E. Kingston Ave., #16

-Charlotte Powerhouse Studio – 1507 Camden Road
+South End Arts at the Charlotte Powerhouse – 1507 Camden Rd.

-Join South End Arts at the Powerhouse, a new addition to the South End Gallery Crawl, will feature an exhibition by 20 local emerging artists, all selected by an independent panel of judges.
-These new pieces will be joined by Airing out the “Dirty” Laundry, nearly 200 stories and pieces about strength, unity and resistance to oppression.
+Join South End Arts at the Powerhouse for live Caribbean music and works from more than 20 artists, all selected by an independent panel of judges.
+These new pieces will be joined by Airing out the “Dirty” Laundry, a collection of nearly 200 stories and pieces about strength, unity and resistance to oppression.
 Stop by before the gallery crawl from 4:30 to 5:30 p.m. for 200ARTISTS, a meeting to find a common voice of local artists to determine the cultural future of New Charlotte.

 Magnolia Emporium – 307 Lincoln St.